-In the case of our project, the chosen activities consist of 4 training events (meetings), 3 transnational partner meetings and 14 multiplier events.
+In the case of our project, the chosen activities consist of 4 training events (meetings), 3 transnational partner meetings and various multiplier events.
 Through these activities we would like to develop the outputs described above.

 For example, the content included in the workbook was developed and tested throughout the training activities, in combination with the experience and practice of the partner organizations.
-The online platform was also developed and launched during the initial activities of the project in order to be promoted in the multiplier events, thus reaching a wider audience and supporting the project from an early phase.
+The online platform was also developed and launched during the initial activities of the project in order to be promoted during the multiplier events, thus reaching a wider audience and supporting the project from an early phase.
 The multiplier events were designed to reach a larger scope of adult educators from each country where the partner organizations are located.

 In these, intervision groups were created in order to share the development of adult education in relation to Connectivity, the issues that are being faced and possible solutions to these.
 The partner meetings served as a ground to establish the details of this long-term partnership, to evaluate and reflect on the achieved results, to make future plans halfway through the project, to evaluate and close the whole project while creating a follow-up and dissemination plan, including the evaluation of the outputs, activities and the sustainability of the project.